-The slim design fits in well with size dimensions of 15.55 inches by 22.83 inches by 33.07 inches, and an LED temperature display always ensures you have the accurate temperature reading.
+The slim design of the Phiestina PH-CBR100 fits in well with size dimensions of 15.55 inches by 22.83 inches by 33.07 inches, and an LED temperature display always ensures you have the accurate temperature reading.
 Clear glass doors give you a full view of what you’ve got inside.

 If you’re cooling a keg rather than individual cans, the EdgeStar offers better capability.
 It provides a deep chill with a mode and a range of 32 to 50 degrees with a digital readout.
 It includes dispensing components and castor rails to help protect your floors.

 It’s a freestanding-style beer fridge with space for half-barrel, slim quarter, corny, and sixth barrel kegs, giving you plenty of options for the types of kegs and amounts of storage.
 It also comes with two wire shelves if you need to convert it to a fridge style in the future.